 Taking a quick look at the De’Longhi Roto Fry, you can only cook foods that are suitable for deep fat frying as there are no more options.
 De’Longhi do have a good reputation though so if you just want it for chips with a bit less fat, go for this one as it’s cheaper.

 The price of course is a major concern.
-The Philips Air Fryer can retail at £85+ .
+The Philips Air Fryer can retail at £85+ but will more likely be £99+ .
 Some wholesale companies can offer a better deal, so try here for the Philips model.
-However, in monetary terms, the Tefal ActiFry now retailing for a minimum of £95 depending on the model.
-There is also the Duronic AF1 /B Healthy Oil Free Jet Fryer Multicooker that is new to the market and can be found similarly priced.
-If you are interested in the De’Longhi Roto Fry, the cheapest I have found it is around £65, but it is more limited in terms of what you can cook and will use more oil to do so.
+However, in monetary terms, the Tefal ActiFry is usually similar depending on the model.
+There is also the Duronic AF1 /B Healthy Oil Free Jet Fryer Multicooker that is new to the market and can be found priced around £65.
+Not quite the same, but if you are interested in the De’Longhi Roto Fry, the cheapest I have found it is around £65, but it is more limited in terms of what you can cook and will use more oil to do so.

 For me, I’m still unsure.
 I like the look of the Philips, the size and it’s versatility, the price of the De’Longhi is the best but not the fact it only cooks deep fried food albeit in less oil than normal.
 The Tefal Actifry is more tried and tested, but comes with a questionable reliability record for some of the parts, namely the paddle and lid.
 No doubt these components have improved in the later models and you can purchase these parts separately should they break outside the guarantee period.

 If you are searching for air fryers from the USA, please try here as most of the links on this site are for the UK.